 the path rises: just before the cycle bridge, turn left.
 This cycle path is raised, because it is the old embankment of the rail line to Haarlem.

-The park is laid out on the site of a 19th-century coal-gas plant, the Westergasfabriek: the buildings were redeveloped as a gentrified arts/cultural centre.
+The park on your right is laid out on a 19th-century coal-gas plant, the Westergasfabriek.
+The gas plant became redundant after the introduction of natural gas, and was redeveloped as a gentrified arts/cultural centre.
 The 1854 topographic map still shows open fields here: but later in the 19th century parks, housing and industry were built outside the city walls.
-The gas plant became redundant after the introduction of natural gas.

 the path rises level with the rail line: here the tiled steeple is just visible left.
 Cycle downhill, and then straight on, through the older section of park.